 This report provides an accounting of credit activity under the General Business Corporation Franchise Tax (Article 9-A), as mandated by Section 109 (a) of the Business Tax Reform and Rate Reduction Act of 1987.
 The data used to generate this report come from an annual study conducted by the Office of Tax Policy Analysis (OTPA).
 The study is based on the latest available data drawn from New York State corporation tax returns.
-These data pertain to corporations whose taxable year began during the 2008 calendar year (hereinafter referred to as the 2008 tax liability year).
+These data pertain to corporations whose taxable year began during the 2009 calendar year (hereinafter referred to as the 2009 tax liability year).

-The appendices contain comprehensive information on corporate tax credits available in New York State.
-Appendices A and B provide descriptions of credits available during the 2008 liability year and subsequent periods, respectively.
-Appendix C lists the form numbers for each credit and the ordering rules applicable when claiming multiple credits.
-Appendix D recounts legislative actions since 2000 that impacted Article 9-A credits.
-Finally, Appendix E contains the legislative mandate for this report.
+The narrative section of the report contains the legislative mandate for the report as well as comprehensive information on corporate tax credits available in New York State during the 2009 liability year and subsequent periods, respectively.
+Appendix A lists the form numbers for each credit and the ordering rules applicable when claiming multiple credits.
+Appendix B recounts legislative actions since 2000 that impacted Article 9-A credits.